Sharp well-posedness for the cubic NLS and mKdV in $H^s(\mathbb R)$: Introduction

 There are two further aspects of the history we wish to discuss before describing the methods we employ: well-posedness results outside the scale of $H^s$ spaces and for these PDE posed on the torus.

-By working in Fourier--Lebesgue and modulation spaces, several researchers succeeded in bridging the gap between the previous $H^s$ theory and scaling criticality.
+By working in Fourier--Lebesgue and modulation spaces, several researchers succeeded in studying well-posedness questions outside the scale of $H^s$ spaces.
 For \eqref{NLS}, for example, analytic local well-posedness was shown in almost-critical spaces by Gr\"unrock \cite{MR2181058} and Guo \cite{MR3602811}.
 For \eqref{mKdV}, analogous almost-critical results in Fourier--Lebesgue spaces were obtained in \cite{MR2096258,MR2529909}.
-The threshold for analytic well-posedness of \eqref{mKdV} in modulation spaces was determined in \cite{arXiv:1811.05182,arXiv:1811.04606}; however, this does not coincide with scaling criticality.
+The threshold for analytic well-posedness of \eqref{mKdV} in modulation spaces was determined in \cite{arXiv:1811.05182,arXiv:1811.04606}; however, this still does not coincide with scaling criticality.

 Each of the three types of spaces (Fourier--Lebesgue, modulation, and Sobolev) has a very different character; nevertheless, each of the spaces just described can be enveloped by $H^s$ provided one takes $s>-\frac12$ sufficiently close to $-\frac12$.
+Conversely, both Fourier--Lebesgue and modulation spaces suppress high frequencies more strongly than negative regularity $H^s$ spaces; this substantially reduces the dangers of high-high-low interactions, which are the dominant source of instability in these models.

 We are not aware of any global well-posedness results in Fourier--Lebesgue spaces close to criticality.
 However, by ingeniously exploiting the way Galilei boosts interact with the conservation laws constructed in \cite{MR3820439}, Oh and Wang \cite{arXiv:1806.08761} obtained global bounds in modulation spaces, which then yield global well-posedness in these spaces.